 A direct role for Met endocytosis in tumorigenesis.
 Nat Cell Biol (2011) 13(7):827-37.
 PMID: 2164298

 Most solid cancers start as a small lump of abnormal cells (a tumour) that divide in an uncontrolled fashion.
 As primary tumours grow, some cancer cells can detach, move away and, eventually, colonise another part of the body.
 This aggressive process is called metastasis and is the major cause of cancer treatment failure and death.
-Our research focuses on understanding the mechanisms of c-Met in promoting this process of metastasis.
+Our research focuses on understanding the mechanisms of molecule called c-Met in promoting this process of metastasis.

 c-Met is overexpressed or mutated in a large number of tumours and has emerged as a major target for cancer therapy. c-Met is a tyrosine kinase receptor (RTK).
 Together with the protein that binds to it: its ligand, Hepatocyte Growth Factor (HGF), they are key players in tumour metastasis.
 They affect cell adhesion, migration, invasion, metalloproteinase activation and angiogenesis.
 Drugs against c-Met are being designed and some are being tested in patients in clinical trials.